-Students of TCATN have legal rights under the Family Educational Rights and Privacy Act of 1974, as well as the related regulations of the Department of Education.
-This law, also referred to as the Buckley Amendment, and the regulations provide that: A student has a right to inspect and review their education records by submitting a written request to the Student Records Clerk.
+Students of Tennessee College of Applied Technology Nashville have legal rights under the Family Educational Rights and Privacy Act of 1974, as well as the related regulations of the Department of Education.
+This law, also referred to as the Buckley Amendment, and the regulations provide that:

+A student has a right to inspect and review their education records by submitting a written request to the Student Records Clerk.
 Within 30 days of the request, the Student Records Clerk will notify the student of the date and time when the records can be inspected.